LUDVIG: Learning-Free Uplifting of 2D Visual Features to Gaussian Splatting Scenes: Uplifting 2D visual representations into 3D

-DINOv2 features have shown remarkable performance on semantic segmentation tasks with simple linear probing~\citep{oquab2024dinov2}, making them a good candidate to enrich features that lack such a property like CLIP~\citep{wysoczanska2023clipdino,zuo2024fmgs,liu2023weakly}.
-Inspired by spectral clustering techniques~\citep{shi2000normalized,kondor2002diffusion,belkin2001laplacian}, and aligning with the goals of recent work on 2D segmentation that improve CLIP features with DINO~\citep{wysoczanska2023clipdino}, we propose to \textit{diffuse} features that have been uplifted to 3D.
+DINOv2 features have shown remarkable performance on semantic segmentation with simple linear probing~\citep{oquab2024dinov2}, making them a good candidate to enrich features that lack such a property, such as those from CLIP~\citep{wysoczanska2023clipdino,zuo2024fmgs,liu2023weakly}.
+Inspired by spectral clustering techniques~\citep{shi2000normalized,kondor2002diffusion,belkin2001laplacian} and manifold denoising~\citep{hein2006manifold}, we propose to \textit{diffuse} features that have been uplifted to 3D.
 This process aims to align semantic features with the scene layout and object boundaries implied by DINOv2.
-Contrary to the aforementioned methods, we are the first to perform this landscaping with DINOv2 directly in the 3D scene, hereby taking 3D geometry into account as well.
+In contrast to prior work, we perform this landscaping with DINOv2 directly in the 3D scene, thereby taking 3D geometry into account as well.

-\vsp \paragraph{Graph construction} From uplifted DINOv2 features $f$ in $\mathbb{R}^n$ we construct a graph whose nodes are given by the 3D Gaussians and whose edges, represented by a matrix $A$ of size $n\times n$, encode both the 3D Euclidean geometry between the nodes and the similarity between their DINOv2 features.
-More precisely, each node $i$ is connected to its $k$ nearest neighbors $\mathcal{N}(i)$ as measured by the Euclidean distance between the centers of the 3D Gaussians.
-The edge weight between neighboring nodes $i$ and $j$ is defined as follows:

-with $S_f(f_i,f_j)$ a local similarity between features $f_i$ and $f_j$, typically defined as a RBF kernel.
+\myparagraph{Graph construction} We construct a graph whose nodes are the $n$ 3D Gaussians and edges, represented by a matrix $A$ of size $n\times n$, are based on 3D Euclidean geometry between the nodes and the similarity between their DINOv2 features.
+More precisely, we extract the $k$ nearest neighbors $\mathcal{N}(i)$ for each node $i$, as measured by the Euclidean distance between the centers of the 3D Gaussians.
+Two nodes $i$ and $j$ in the graph are linked by an edge if $i \in \mathcal{N}(j)$ or $j \in \mathcal{N}(i)$, and the edge is assigned the following weight: with $S_f(f_i,f_j)$ a local similarity between features $f_i$ and $f_j$, typically defined as a RBF kernel.
 For tasks requiring diffusion to be confined to a specific object instance, we prevent leakage into the background by introducing a node-wise unary regularization term $P(f_i)$ which quantifies the similarity between the node feature $f_i$ and the features of the object of interest.
-Details on $S_f$ and $P$ are provided in Appendix ~\ref{sec:appendix-diffusion}.
+Details on $S_f$ and $P$ are provided in the supplementary (Sec.~\ref{sec:appendix-diffusion}).

-\vsp \paragraph{Diffusion on the graph.} Given uplifted features $g_0$ in $\mathbb{R}^n$, which aim to improve by using information encoded in $A$ (3D geometry and DINOv2 similarities), we perform $T$ diffusion steps to construct a sequence of diffused features $(g_t)_{1\leq t \leq T}$ defined as follows:
+\myparagraph{Diffusion on the graph} Given initial 3D features $g_0$ in $\mathbb{R}^n$, which we aim to improve by using information encoded in $A$ (3D geometry and DINOv2 similarities), we perform $T$ diffusion steps to construct a sequence of diffused features $(g_t)_{1\leq t \leq T}$ defined as follows: This can be seen as performing a few steps of the power method, projecting $g_0$ into the dominant eigenspace of~$A$.
+Depending on the task, $g_0$ may represent generic features or task-specific features such as 3D segmentation masks.